occisn/excel-problem-solving/README.md

 This hobby project uses Microsoft Excel (**without VBA**) to solve numeric puzzles as those proposed by Project Euler.

 When possible, several solutions are presented:
-- spreadsheet capabilities (use of rows and columns),
+- spreadsheet capabilities (use of rows and columns)
-- one-liner based on recursion,
+- one-liner based on recursion
-- one-liner based on array formulas: SEQUENCE, without LET
+- one-liner based on array formulas: recursion converted into SEQUENCE+REDUCE
-- one-liner based on array formulas: SEQUENCE + 2-cell accumulator, without LET
+- one-liner based on array formulas: SEQUENCE etc

 ## Table of contents